NoiseStudio/docs/GitWorkflow.md

 `fix/12/terrain-gaps`

 ## Commits
+> A one-sentence commit message cannot end with a period,
-> Commit message must end with a punctuation mark.
+> but a multi-sentence commit message must end with a period.

 Commits must be in the imperative present tense and must describe changes that where made in precise and at the same time short form.